PaulYJ/Samsung_data/README.md

 ### Environments:

-    The script in the code book was tested in R-studio 0.98.953, installed in a Windows 8 x64 system. "reshape2"     and   "stat" library from R-studio are required for the code to run.
+    The script in the analyzer was tested in R-studio 0.98.953, installed in a Windows 8 x64 system. "reshape2"     and   "stat" library from R-studio are required for the code to run.

 ### Functions of the code book: